darkforest-protocol/darkforest-docs/my-docs/docs/faq.md

 ### How does DarkForest Protocol detect AI bots?

-DarkForest Protocol uses user agent pattern matching to identify known AI crawlers and bots.
+DarkForest Protocol uses simple user agent pattern matching to identify known AI crawlers and bots.
 The list of patterns is regularly updated to include new AI systems as they emerge.
+Phase 2, which is under development, will introduce collective defense strategies that leverage our shared intelligence to protect the network.

 ## Implementation Questions